-According to Dr Mathew Varghese, professor and head of psychiatry, NIMHANS: there are about 4000 psychiatrists, 1000 psychologists and and 3000 mental health social workers in India.
+According to Dr. Mathew Varghese, professor and head of psychiatry at NIMHANS, there are about 4000 psychiatrists, 1000 psychologists and 3000 mental health social workers in India.
 This saddening inadequacy has numerous reasons in a country with an attitude and mindset so regressive towards mental health that immorality takes a peculiar turn when prejudice comes in the way.
 India is taking heavy steps to walk towards seeing a day that is free of persecution but it seems like way too long a shot for a country that has itself muddled in a bog of ideologies fighting with each other to gain dominance.
-I’m talking about this unnerving situation where a therapist/psychiatrist declines helping a person just because he/she belongs to a marginalised community.
-A plight of such heavily inauspicious incidents for numerous reasons, have taken a big toll on the LGBTQIAA community the most as well as on women and its horrendous effects are fair to observe.
-What is more shocking is that none of such occurrences gets reported and there is no way to report them.
-I, while researching couldn’t find a single article that talks about this issue in India.

-This derogatory circle is bigger than our reach and it still involves caste-discrimination in providing health care.
-According to a survey named The Untouchability of Rural India , in 21.3% of villages, dalits were restricted to enter private medical care centers.
-The same report gives a horrific statement about dalit women in Uttar Pradesh where they do not receive health care during pregnancy.
-For Dalit women if basic medical care becomes such a colossal obstacle, think about the mental health care that we haven’t even come to think of.
+Undoubtedly, this derogatory circle is bigger than our reach when caste-discrimination continues to infiltrate even primary healthcare.
+A survey titled The Untouchability of Rural India found that in 21.3% of villages dalits were restricted to enter private medical care centers.
+The same report gave a horrific statement about dalit women in Uttar Pradesh where they were barred from receiving health care during pregnancy.
+A concern for mental health sounds too much of a far-fetched approach when basic medical provisions are in denial to these people.

 A recent bill is on its way to the Governor of the state of Tennessee (U.S) which will allow therapists to deny therapy to homosexuals as well as others belonging to the LGBTQ community.
 The attachment also says –